Braveen Kumar

 Mid Career

-That's when I landed a role at Shopify in 2016, which would later become one of the most valuable companies in Canada, as well as my career.
-I developed a more intentional approach to content marketing that made me a top performer known for my versatility.
+That's when I landed a role at Shopify in 2016.
+I didn't know it at the time, but it would later become one of the most valuable companies in Canada, as well as my career.
+It was there that I developed a more intentional approach to content marketing that made me a top performer known for my versatility.

-During my tenure, I produced some of the most popular content on the blog.
+During my tenure, I produced some of the most-read content on the blog.

 I learned about SEO, social media marketing, product marketing, UX, and other disciplines that overlapped with content.
 I helped grow a podcast from ~600k to ~1.4m downloads, and shape narratives for big releases like AR shopping and new sales channels.